d4rk4444/zkSync-test01/en/README.md

 4. Amount of ETH for the bridge Ethereum -> ZkSync in Percentage
 5. Amount of ETH for the bridge Ethereum -> ZkSync in Ether
 6. ETH amount for exchange in all actions
+7. Value in % for the function OTHER - 5 [SyncSwap Swap ETH -> USDC]
-7. Slippage for the loan in NexonFinance
+8. Slippage for the loan in NexonFinance
-8. Slippage for exchange/liquidity in Percentages
+9. Slippage for exchange/liquidity in Percentages
-9. ETH amount for ZkSync -> Ethereum bridge in Percentages
+10. ETH amount for ZkSync -> Ethereum bridge in Percentages

 In the private.txt file insert private addresses in this format:
 ```